 Each of Paris's 20 arrondissements contains four distinct quartiers (administrative sub-districts) and each quartier has a historic name.

-Although many quartier names such as Croulebarbe and Gaillon are no longer used in everyday conversation, others such as Les Halles (1st arrondissement), Sentier (2nd), Saint-Germain-des-Prés (6th) - do double duty as neighborhood names, although neighborhood boundaries usually don't align with quartiers boundaries.
+Although many quartier names such as Croulebarbe and Gaillon are no longer used in everyday conversation, others such as Les Halles (1st arrondissement), Sentier (2nd), Saint-Germain-des-Prés (6th) - serve double duty as neighborhood names, although (just to keep things confusing) neighborhood boundaries usually don't align with quartiers boundaries.

-Additionally, some neighborhood names such Latin Quarter and Marais are what Parisians have traditionally called the area, and have no relationship at all to the names of quartiers.
+Additionally, some neighborhood names such Latin Quarter and Marais reflect what Parisians have traditionally called the area, and have no relationship at all to the names of their quartiers.

-Similarly, the super-chic Marais neighborhood spanning large swaths of the 3rd and 4th arrondissements used to be swamp land, and so Parisians called it Le Marais ("the swamp").
+Similarly, the chic Marais neighborhood spanning large swaths of the 3rd and 4th arrondissements used to be swamp land, and so Parisians called it (somewhat derisively) Le Marais ("the swamp").

 Bottom line: Paris neighborhood names and locations within or across arrondissements are useful to know.
 Quartier names, not so much.